+- Q. What is a slide view?

-- Q. What are the different slide views? - Q. What type of audio files can be inserted into a presentation? - O. Can we add action button on a slide? - O. Define transition. - Q. How many transitions can be applied to a slide? - Q. What happens if more than one slide transitions are added to a slide? - Q. What is meant by animation in PowerPoint? - Q. Can we reorder the animations applied to different objects on a slide?
+- Q. What are the different options of view tab?

+- Q. How to insert sound in a presentation?

+- O. Can we add video files on a slide?

+- O. Define transition.

+- Q. How many transitions can be applied to a slide?

+- Q. What happens if more than one slide transitions are added to a slide?

+- Q. What is meant by animation in PowerPoint?

+- Q. Expand the uses of media clips.

+- Q. What is a Slide Show?

-After explaining the chapter, let the students do the course book exercises given on Pages 60, 61 and 62 as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 62.
+After explaining the chapter, let the students do the course book exercises given on pages 62 to 65 as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 65 of the main course book to imbibe Coding & Computational Thinking skill.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 63 will enhance the ability of the students and serve as Subject Enrichment activities.
+In Creative Assignment, activity like Fun in Lab given on pages 66 and 67 will enhance the ability of the students and serve as a Interdisciplinary and Art Integration activities.